mesosphere/konvoy-image-builder/docs/dev/gcp.md

     ```
 - Network:

-    A network with firewall rule set to allow SSH traffic must be created to allow packer communicate to the VM provisioning image.
+    A network with a firewall rule set to allow SSH traffic must be created to allow Packer to communicate to the VM provisioning image.
     **Using CLI:**
     ```shell
     export NETWORK_NAME=<NAME_OF_NETWORK>